Move Games to Another Drive/PC

 Windows 7/8/8.1: HKEY_LOCAL_MACHINE \ SOFTWARE \ Microsoft \ Windows \ CurrentVersion.

-If the low disk space shows up an alert in C drive, it means that the partition doesn't have enough free space.
+If the low disk space shows up as an alert in the C drive, it means that the partition doesn't have enough free space.
 It can cause the PC to run slower and apps to respond late.
 However, plenty of space is available in your D drive or any other drive.
-To deal with the problem, it would be better to transfer programs from C drive to D drive by Windows Utility.
-Though, sometimes, this method doesn't work on all the apps/games.
-You should know that the more effective method is provided at the article's beginning.
+To deal with the problem, it would be better to transfer programs from the C drive to the D drive using Windows Utility.

 Steps to move games from C drive to D drive by Windows Utility: